 From Sydney – follow the Hume Highway from Sydney then just south of Goulburn take the Federal Highway and travel south to Canberra.
 This section of the trip is on a mainly divided road.
 At Canberra follow the signs to the Monaro Highway to Cooma.
 The road then joins the Kosciuszko Rd that you follow through the town of Berridale and onto Jindabyne.
 Just past Jindabyne Town Centre take a left onto the Alpine Way to Thredbo.
 You will go through the National Park Entrance Station, and then it is only 13km to Thredbo.

 From Melbourne – follow the Hume Highway from Melbourne to Wodonga.
 Take the Murray Valley Highway “To Wodonga / Tallagatta” exit and follow the signs “To Tallangatta” Then after passing Wodonga follow the signs to Tallangatta again on the Murray Valley Highway.
 You pass through the village of Koetong onto Corryong.
 Drive through Corryong and take the “Khancoban” turn off on your right.
 Once in Khancoban you are only 76kms from Thredbo.
 From here the drive is truly spectacular as you take in awesome views of the Main Range and discover the beauty of the Kosciuszko National Park.

 Overlooking picturesque Lake Jindabyne, Rydges Horizons Snowy Mountains has cosy well-appointed rooms, two restaurants, a bar, indoor swimming pool, tennis courts and a games room.
 It is only a few minutes’ walk into town.
-Our friendly staff will give you a warm welcome and you will feel part of the Jindabyne community in no time.

 Alpine Resort Motel is situated in an elevated, quiet area of Jindabyne, just a 1-2 minute drive from the centre of town.
 The property offers free, secure on-site parking.